dotnet/docs/docs/core/tutorials/testing-library-with-visual-studio-mac.md

 ## Create a unit test project

 Unit tests provide automated software testing during your development and publishing.
-The testing framework that you use in this tutorial is MSTest.
-MSTest is one of three test frameworks you can choose from.
-The others are xUnit and nUnit.
+[MSTest](https://github.com/Microsoft/testfx-docs) is one of three test frameworks you can choose from.
+The others are [xUnit](https://xunit.net/) and [nUnit](https://nunit.org/).

 1. Start Visual Studio for Mac.